Michigan Erb’s Palsy Lawyers Serving Victims of Birth Injury Throughout the United States

 Brachial plexus birth palsy, more commonly known as Erb’s palsy, is a weakening or paralysis of the arm caused by injury to the arm’s upper group of main nerves that form part of the brachial plexus.
 The brachial plexus is a network of nerves near the neck that influences all of the nerves of the arm, providing movement and feeling to the arm, hand, and fingers.
-Erb’s palsy is when the weakening or paralysis is the result of damage or injury to the brachial plexus nerves affecting the movement of the upper arm and rotating of the lower arm.
+Erb’s palsy is when the arm weakening or paralysis is caused by damage to the brachial plexus nerves, affecting movement of the upper arm and rotation of the lower arm.
 Throughout this page, the Detroit, Michigan Erb’s palsy lawyers at Reiter & Walsh, P.C. will discuss everything you need to know about pursuing legal help for your Erb’s palsy case.

 Generally, four types of brachial plexus nerve injuries can occur: